stoplightio/docs/articles/enterprise/components/gitlab-overview.md

 EOF
 ```

-> Be sure to set your repository credentials before issuing the `cat` command
+> Make sure that the repository credentials are set before issuing the `cat` command

-Once the repository is configured properly, you can install the Gitlab component using the command:
+Once the repository is configured properly, you can install the GitLab component using the command:

 ```bash
 sudo yum install stoplight-gitlab -y